trekhleb/state-of-the-art-shitcode/README.md

 [![State-of-the-art Shitcode](https://img.shields.io/static/v1?label=State-of-the-art&message=Shitcode&color=7B5804)](https://github.com/trekhleb/state-of-the-art-shitcode)

-This a list of state-of-the-art shitcode principles your project should follow.
+This a list of state-of-the-art shitcode principles your project should follow to call it a proper shitcode.

 ## Get Your Badge